 This DIY homemade bathroom cleaner is made from just two ingredients and yet super effective!
 It will save you money and help you avoid using chemical laden alternatives.

 After our first child was born 6 years ago, I became pretty determined to try to find ways that I could avoid chemicals in our house, especially in our cleaning products.
 I never was crazy about the strong noxious smell of so many of them, but now that I had a baby that was often nearby when I was getting our house spic and span, I really wasn’t impressed!

 I found a homemade cleaner recipe that was basically water and vinegar and it worked okay but was nothing great.
 So when I came across a recipe for homemade bathroom cleaner that people were raving over, I was pretty excited.
 I made it last week, used it immediately and well, let’s just say that there was a reason that people were raving!

-Not only is this homemade cleaner inexpensive and easy to make, it did an amazing job of getting things clean.
+Not only is this homemade cleaner inexpensive and easy to make, but it also did an amazing job of getting things clean.
 What impressed me the most is that the buildup that I could never get off of the caulking in our bathtub/shower wiped clean without any real effort when I used this homemade cleaner.
 It officially has me sold!

 Here’s the recipe so that you can make your own and enjoy the amazing results yourself!